Human-Robot Collaboration in Timber Construction

 The research project therefore aims at revealing new approaches to timber construction through human-robot collaboration.
 Ultimately, this will not only allow for a higher degree of automation, quality assurance and economical performance, but also innovative construction systems based on the synergies of human craft and robotic fabrication.
 New developments in the field of robotics now allow for direct collaboration and shared workspaces, and safe operations.
 In cooperation with industry partners these new potentials will be analysed, systemized, evaluated and prototyped.

-ICD Institute for Computational Design
+ICD Institute for Computational Design and Construction

 Prof. A. Menges (PI)